siloksan/rsschool-cv/cv.md

 # Kurtin Evgeniy
-## My Contacts
+## My Contacts:
 * __Location__ : _Yaroslavl, Russian_
 * __E-mail__: tutel07@gmail.com
 * __GitHub:__: [siloksan](https://github.com/siloksan)
 * __Telegram__: [tutel_san](https://t.me/tutel_san)
-## About me
+## About me:
- "I'm 37 years old.
+ I am 37 years old.
 For the past 3 years, I have been working as an engineer at a factory.
 Throughout this year, I have been learning frontend development and I really enjoy it.
-I hope this course will accelerate my learning process."
+I hope this course will accelerate my learning process.

 ## Skills:
  * _HTML & CSS_
  * _Javascript_
  * _React & Redux_
  * _Git_

- ## Code example
+## Code example:
  ```
  const maxNumber = (arr) => {
 		if (arr.length === 1) {